Surrogate in Texas: Learn the Process from Start to Finish

 Per Texas Family Code Sec.
 160.752, a legal gestational agreement involves “an agreement between a woman and the intended parents of a child in which the woman relinquishes all rights as a parent of a child conceived by means of assisted reproduction and that provides that the intended parents become the parents of the child.”

 While this definition sounds simple, gestational agreements are anything but.
 Gestational agreements are highly complex documents that are best left to experienced reproductive attorneys to prepare and execute.
-I highly recommend any individual involved in a surrogate birth—prospective parents, surrogates and donors—hire an attorney to assist with the legal process.
+We highly recommend any individual involved in a surrogate birth—prospective parents, surrogates and donors—hire an attorney to assist with the legal process.

 Again, laws pertaining to surrogacy vary from state to state (for example, some states don’t allow or recognize surrogate births).
 You don’t want to make the mistake of downloading a legal form from the internet, only to find that it “might” be valid in California but isn’t valid in Texas, where your surrogate baby will be born.
 We see people make mistakes with DIY gestational agreements all too often.